ljedrz/pea2pea/README.md

 * **Resource Limits:** Hard caps on connection counts prevent bad actors from monopolizing your node's resources.

 > **Challenge:** We invite you to try and break a `pea2pea`-powered node.
 Point your favorite stress-testing tool (like `hping3` or a custom fuzzer) at it; the node will hold its ground.

 ---

+### 🌪️ Chaos Testing

+`pea2pea` has been subjected to extensive adversarial stress testing: long runs of maximally hostile concurrent churn, designed to surface synchronization bugs, leaks, and lifecycle inconsistencies that simpler tests can't reach.

+A representative session: **24 worker tasks** driving fully randomized operations against a pool of up to **32 concurrent nodes**, with action delays as low as 0–500µs, processing **~1.93 million paired connection lifecycles per hour** of sustained churn.
+Every operation - node spawning, shutdown, connection establishment, disconnection, broadcast, unicast - is selected at random, without any coordination.
+Workers actively race each other on every shared structure the library exposes.

+Across these runs the library:

+- **Held all lifecycle invariants.** `on_connect` and `on_disconnect`
+  callback counts paired to within the live-connection count at any observation moment - no dropped callbacks across millions of events.
+- **Maintained a bounded working set.** Peak heap usage stayed under 16 MiB regardless of run duration; the heap returns to baseline as connections close, with no growth proportional to total events processed.
+- **Recovered cleanly from every shutdown.** Node teardown leaves no detectable residue - no leaked tasks, no leaked sockets, no leaked allocations.

+The chaos test is included in the repository as [`tests/chaos.rs`](tests/chaos.rs) and is fully reproducible; set `CHAOS_RUNTIME_SECS` for a fixed deadline or run until interrupted.

+---